Mac-Barrett/SvelteKit-ReCaptcha/README.md

 ```

-3. Create a file in src/types named index.d.ts and paste the following block:
-        (From my understanding the recaptcha component from google attaches its events to the window, so this is how we can grab these hooks)
+3. Create a file in src/types named index.d.ts and paste the following block: (From my understanding the recaptcha component from google attaches it's events to the window, so this is how we can grab these hooks)

 ```ts